arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

 In fact, we could be way more generic.
-For the time being, let's settle for this little generalization:
+For the time being, let's settle for this little generalization, using `v` instead of `Tree (a, Int)`:

 ```fsharp
 type WithCount<'v> = WithCount of (int -> 'v * int)
 ```

-so `WithCount` is not specific to trees.
-Afterall, the logic for traversing trees is already implemented in `index`.
-It might not be immediately evident, but what this `WithCount` definition does, it to isolate the pure, domain logic from the count-handling logic.
-We will discuss this more thoroughly in [chapter xxx](state-monad-for-the-rest-of-us-xxx).
+This makes `WithCount` not specific to trees.
+Afterall, the logic for traversing trees is already implemented in `index`: it does not need to affect `WithCount` too.
+Indeed, it might not be immediately evident, but what this `WithCount` definition does, it to isolate the pure, domain logic from the count-handling logic.
+We will discuss this more thoroughly in the next chapters.

 ### Running `WithCount`
+Now for the other compilation issues.
 Your code is full of invocations of that function that now fail to even compile, because the function is hidden behind a `WithCount` type.
 Take the test, for example:

 ```fsharp
 [<Fact>]